wizeline/fe-be-cypress-sample/README.md

 npm run open-test

-# Run Cypress tests in terminal and generate html report
+# Run Cypress tests in terminal and generate html report (report is going to be generated in mochawesome-report folder)

 npm run test